 Excellence in Science - Research at Swiss TPH

-We strive for excellence in scientific research in a diverse range of fields including parasitology, infection biology, epidemiology, public health, health systems and economics.
-Our aim is to generate knowledge about disease and health systems, and to develop new tools and interventions.
+Swiss TPH conducts scientific research across a broad spectrum of disciplines, from parasitology and infection biology to epidemiology, public health, and health systems and economics.
+Our aim is to advance knowledge on disease and health systems while generating the innovative tools and interventions.

 Swiss TPH is home to the editorial office of two public health journals: The International Journal of Public Health and Public Health Reviews.
 These two independent society journals are owned and published by the non-profit Swiss School of Public Health (SSPH+) using the systems and services of Frontiers.
 Christopher Woodrow is the managing editor of both journals at Swiss TPH.
 The journals are published Gold Open Access and offer APC waiver schemes for researchers from low and middle income countries and SSPH+ affiliates.
 More information